 Ernt Allbright has come home from the Vietnam War traumatized and as his mental state deteriorates, his wife, Cora, and daughter, Leni, must learn to navigate the Alaskan wilderness on their own.
 If you love family drama books set in the 70s, this one is not to be missed.

 Where does that leave my feelings on the book?
 Although there were no surprises for me, this survival thriller had me cringing throughout.
-If you love novels about blizzards, check this one out!
+If you love novels about blizzards, check this isolation novel out!

 The action starts on page one of this wilderness survival story featuring an ex-army officer and a woman who is 8.5 months pregnant.